dongwq/grails-pjax/Readme.md

 see more, Please go https://github.com/welefen/pjax

+##Why Pjax?
+just load a containter from remote with ajax ?
+Yes.But more than that.
+no more loading of css and js files .
+No page flash when refresh. u can add loading animation.
+Last but import, it shows rightly when no push state support in the browser!

 ##Usage

 First, the pjax function is enabled on a tag , a button and a form. see code as pjaxHeader showed.